HARISSA

 Institutional support for disaster risk reduction (DRR) and risks awareness

-• A regional workshop organized by the Civil Protection of North Kivu province (DRC).
+• A regional workshop organized by the Civil Protection of South Kivu province (DRC).

-• Awareness-raising activities by the Civil Protection in schools of Goma and Bukavu using an educational game developed by the RMCA and the VUB (HAZAGORA).
+• Awareness-raising activities by the Civil Protection in schools of North Kivu using an educational game developed by the RMCA and the VUB (HAZAGORA).

-• Reinforcement/implementation of two educational centers on natural hazards and associated risks in Goma and Bukavu: at the Goma Volcano Observatory, the Volcano Museum; and at the Université Officielle de Bukavu, the Centre d'Information sur les Risques Naturels (CIRiNa).
+• Reinforcement/implementation of two educational centers on natural hazards and associated risks in Goma and Bukavu: at the Goma Volcano Observatory, the Volcano Museum; and at the Université Officielle de Bukavu, the Centre d'Information et e Recherche sur les Risques Naturels (CIRRiNa).

 • IGC GIS training